NickBohlen/3d-print-manager/README.md

 ```
 docker-compose up
 ```
-The App will be hosted locally currently and can be accessed vi:
+The App will be hosted locally currently and can be accessed via:

 Frontend: http://localhost:3000

 Backend API: http://localhost:8000